By: Anthony Canapi, Associate Matchmaker and Director of Membership for Matchmakers In The City

 2. Mourn their death!

 Of course, this is figuratively speaking, but it is a necessary part of the healing process!

 It could be that they are not ready for a relationship, they are unable to reciprocate the feelings, or they may not be ready for what you bring to the table.

-When it comes to the next step, it is so important to know that you deserve to live your best life and move on from this individual.
+Here is the next step: you need to realize that you deserve to live your best life!
+So, move on

-It might be hard, but your strength and passion will see you though it!
+from this individual!
+It might be difficult at first, but your strength and passion will see you

 There are so many things that you can do to mourn their death, but first, “mope, then cope.”